barcek/thru.js/README.md

 ## Also...

 The `forNext` property on the returned object can be used to pass data to later methods in the same file.

+The `isReady` property can be set to `true` to ensure that no further methods in the given file are called, while setting `isEmpty` to `true` - or to a string to be included in the progress message - ends the calling and goes further, wiping all content returned from the file thus far.
+Thru files that produce no content are not represented in the target file tree.

 Any other properties on the returned object are placed on the `store` object, which is made available to later methods and later files.
+Any method placed on the `store` object with the substring 'Task' in its key will be run once after the target file tree is built.

 The `forNext` and `store` objects are the second and third arguments to each method.

-Any method placed on the `store` object with the substring 'Task' in its key will be run once after the target file tree is built.

 To run preliminary tasks, just use a thru file with one or more methods that return no content.
-Thru files that produce no content are not represented in the target file tree.
+Again, thru files that produce no content are not represented in the target file tree.

 ## A note on exports